What is Hypnotherapy?

 Have you ever spoken to someone who had that ‘far away’ look in their eyes, and found they didn’t seem to hear you?
 It was because that person was in a mild state of trance.

-The hypnotherapist is skilled at guiding the subject into a trance state.
-The key word here is “guiding”, for this is not some mysterious power that the hypnotherapist has but rather a natural ability the client already possesses.
+A hypnotherapist is a skilled guide who takes a subject into a state of trance.
+The key word here is “guide”, for this is not some mystical power that the hypnotherapist possesses, as portrayed so often in movies or TV shows, but rather a natural ability the client already has.

-There are different depths of trance and for many therapeutic purposes a light state of trance is sufficient to make changes.
-Not only is it a natural and harmless state, it is also very relaxing and pleasant.
+There are different depths of trance but for many therapeutic purposes only a light state of trance is needed to make changes.
+Not only is trance a natural and harmless state, it is also very relaxing and pleasant.

 Hypnotherapy is a gentle but effective therapy that has many applications.
-Some of these include curing phobias, helping with anxiety, gaining confidence, dealing with past events that may have some debilitating effect on a person, stopping smoking and many others.
-You may simply wish to experience hypnotic trance just to enjoy a deeply calming and relaxing experience.
+Some of these include curing phobias, helping with anxiety, gaining confidence, dealing with past events that may continue to have a debilitating effect, stopping smoking, changing our relationship with food, discovering what we really want from life, tapping into hidden resources and much more.

-Whatever your needs, contact me for more information about what hypnotherapy can do for you or to arrange a session.
+Whatever your needs, contact me to arrange a session, or to find out more about what hypnotherapy can do for you.